 Students must have a minimum 3.0 graduate GPA and the required Praxis examinations must be passed before a recommendation will be made for a teaching license.
 Praxis tests related to the specific licensure sought must be taken prior to program completion.
 Registration materials may be obtained in the Office of the Dean.
 Students should plan to take the required tests prior to student teaching and must register well in advance of the test date.

 COURSE OF STUDY FOR M.Ed.
 MAJOR IN CURRICULUM AND INSTRUCTION (TEACHING LICENSURE PROGRAM)

-The following courses are required for those seeking either secondary or elementary licensure.
+The following courses are required for those seeking K-6, PreK-3, 4-8, or secondary licensure.